BambooHR/langchain/README.md

 ### Uninstall
 1. Active the conda environment where you want to uninstall langchain
-2. Run the uninstalls cript
+2. Run the uninstalls script
 ```
 $ ./bin/uninstall.sh
 ```